 The fourth segment “Please, Not in My Mouth” directed by Poison Rouge (American Guinea Pig: Sacrifice) and written by Rouge, Domiziano Cristopharo and Daniel Valient is the only segment I’d heard of before watching Vore Gore.
 The director relaxes in a bath while listening to music and fantasizing about torturing a bound man (Simone Avincola, eROTik).
 The general effect is that of an industrial/death metal music video.

-“Italian Ladies Do It Better” by Irene Jones Baruffetti may well be the first genre piece centered around a sewing machine.
+“Italian Ladies Do It Better” by Irene Jones Baruffetti may well be the first genre piece centred around a sewing machine.
 A woman (Irene Jones Baruffetti) is offered a designer’s job conditional on passing an audition.
 Unfortunately, none of her attempts meet with Mr. Diamond’s (Richard Silvagio) approval.
 The madness this drives her to, however, allows her to create a truly unique garment.

 “Infernal Gluttony 2” by Patrick Fortin could be described as a gore version of the Mr. Creosote sketch from Monty Python’s Meaning of Life crossed with Survivor Type.
 It’s short and humorously disgusting.

 “Yummy Fur” by White Gardenia (Daniel Valient & Cherokee Nevin) blurs the line between obvious, over-the-top fiction and gonzo performance art, and I’m not entirely sure which side of the line it falls on.
 It all ends with Nevin taking a pair of scissors to her lady parts in a disturbingly convincing fashion.

 Domiziano Cristopharo (Nightmare Symphony, Poern) directs the second to last segment “Stretching” from a script by Andrea Cavaletto (Dead House, Blue Sunset).
 This segment involves unbirthing, the desire to be swallowed back into the womb.
 A man (Lorenzo Fedele) is obsessed with squeezing himself into small, confined spaces.
 It’s surprisingly restrained for Cristopharo and feels more weird than shocking.

 “The Egg” by Dario Almerighi ends Vore Gore on a similarly strange, if bloodier note.
 A man (Angelo Grandi) buries an egg in the woods.
 From it a woman (Adriana Pallidino) emerges, her fate already predestined.